9 Simple Steps To Potty Train Your Puppy

 7. Leave Mess Outdoors For A Little While

-When your Corgi puppy successfully uses the toilet outside, don’t clean up the poop straight away.
+When your puppy successfully uses the toilet outside, don’t clean up the poop straight away.
 Leave it there until they’re due for another toilet break.

 Dogs like to go to the toilet in the same place, so by leaving their poop there you will encourage them to do the same thing again!
+After each new poop has been left in that area, you can clean up the previous one.

 8. Clean Up Accidents Inside Thoroughly

-As I said above, your Corgi puppy will want to return to spots where they weed/pooped previously.
+As I said above, your puppy will want to return to spots where they weed/pooped previously.
 That’s why it’s really important you thoroughly clean any areas indoors where they’ve had an accident.

 If they’ve had an accident on the carpet, you’ll need to use an enzymatic cleaner that’s strong enough to get rid of dog urine.
 Try Angry Orange Pet Odor Eliminator